VF-111 (1956–1995): 1980s-1990s: Later history and disestablishment

-1990s

 The Sundowners next deployed from February to July 1990.
 VF-111 received the 1990 Boola Boola award for success in exercise missile firings, as well as the 1990 Tactical Air Reconnaissance Pod System (TARPS) derby, awarded to the best tactical air reconnaissance squadron on the West Coast.

 On 15 October 1991, VF-111 returned to USS Kitty Hawk for her two-month cruise from NAS Norfolk, Virginia "around the horn" of South America to NAS North Island, California following the carrier's comprehensive, multi-year Service Life Extension Program (SLEP) at Philadelphia Naval Shipyard.
 Multi-national exercises with Venezuela, Argentina and Chile were conducted in various air-to-air and strike scenarios.
 The Sundowners returned to NAS Miramar in December 1991.

+Original Navy plans intended for VF-51 and VF-111 to become the first deployable squadrons to transition to the F-14D Super Tomcat, however, these plans were cancelled in December 1991 due to the squadron's pending transfer to the USS Kitty Hawk, which was not adequately equipped to accommodate the improved Tomcat model.
+After moving back to the Kitty Hawk with CVW-15, VF-111 participated in RIMPAC 1992 between June and July 1992.
+The squadron left on their 1992 WESTPAC cruise on 3 November 1992.
 In 1993, VF-111 deployed to the Pacific, Indian Ocean and the Persian Gulf and flew in support of Operation Restore Hope and Operation Southern Watch.
-In 1994 VF-111 deployed again to the Pacific.
+In 1994 VF-111 deployed again to the Pacific in light of the nuclear crisis off the Korean peninsula.
 Following this deployment, the squadron was disestablished on 31 March 1995 as part of post-Cold War force reductions of the Navy's F-14 community, with its aircraft reassigned to other F-14 squadrons.

 Post-disestablishment

 In November 2006, Fighter Composite Squadron 13 (VFC-13) Detachment Key West was established as Fighter Composite Squadron 111 (VFC-111), thus continuing the Sundowner tradition, but not the unit lineage.
-For more information on this later squadron, refer to the Wikipedia hyperlink VFC-111.